Rebadging: Luxury vehicles

 Badge engineering occurs in the luxury-type market segments.
 An automobile manufacturer will use a model from its mainstream brand as a basis for a model under a premium marque by upgrading its features, technology, and/or styling.
 Along with visible cosmetic differences, premium models may also receive upgraded drivetrains.

 An example of this is that Ford Motor Company marketed its mainstream Ford Fusion mid-size sedan as the Lincoln MKZ; the Ford Expedition SUV is sold as the Lincoln Navigator.
 A more controversial example was the Aston Martin Cygnet, a rebadged version of the Toyota iQ city car (intended to comply with EU emissions regulations).
 While fitted with model-specific trim and a luggage set, the Cygnet nearly tripled the price of the iQ.
+Alternatively, VW Group under Ferdinand Piëch used the reverse of this in some circumstances, engineering the more luxurious model first and then remove features for models from less prestigious marques.
+Examples include the Lamborghini Gallardo/Audi R8 and the Audi A4/Volkswagen Passat.

 Platform sharing

-Along with rebadging and badge engineering, platform sharing is a common practice throughout the automotive industry.
-Alongside a shared chassis (though unibody construction is nearly universal in cars and also in many light trucks), platform sharing also standardizes components such as drivetrain, suspensions, components, and other technologies.
+Along with rebadging and badge engineering, platform sharing is common throughout the automotive industry.
+Alongside a shared chassis (though unibody construction is nearly universal in cars and many light trucks), platform sharing also standardizes components such as drivetrain, suspensions, components, and other technologies.
 General Motors used the B platform for many of its non-Cadillac full-size vehicles (nearly exclusively from 1959 through 1985), while Chrysler used its B platform for intermediates and its C platform for (non-Imperial) full-size cars.

-The Volkswagen Group uses platform sharing as its business strategy in order to improve its profitability and growth.
+The Volkswagen Group uses platform sharing as its business strategy to improve its profitability and growth.
 For example, Audi uses components from their more pedestrian counterparts, sold as Volkswagen mass-market brands.
 As an effort to place Audi as a "premium" marque, Volkswagen often introduces new technologies in Audi-branded cars before fitting them to mainstream products (such as the Direct-Shift Gearbox).
 In production, platform sharing is used extensively, with the modular MQB platform underpinning a range of vehicles from the Audi A1 to the Volkswagen Atlas.
 The previous D platform of the 2000s was used for the Volkswagen Phaeton and Bentley Continental GT (built in steel) and the Audi A8 (built in aluminum).

-In the Japanese automotive industry, platform sharing has been used to expand model offerings in North America.
+In the Japanese automotive industry, platform sharing has expanded model offerings in North America.
 While the initial Lexus LS was developed specifically for the American market, the later Lexus ES has shared a platform (but not a body) with the Toyota Camry (since 2013, the Toyota Avalon, itself also based on the Camry).
-Largely exclusive to North America, Honda uses a common platform to produce the American version of the Odyssey minivan, also underpinning the Honda Pilot and Honda Passport SUVs, the Acura MDX CUV, and the Honda Ridgeline mid-size pickup truck.
+Exclusive primarily to North America, Honda uses a common platform to produce the American version of the Odyssey minivan, also underpinning the Honda Pilot and Honda Passport SUVs, the Acura MDX CUV, and the Honda Ridgeline mid-size pickup truck.